 Who is most responsible for and vulnerable to the changing climate?

-PREVIEW THIS UNIT.
-The preview includes the table of contents, a student reading excerpt, and one lesson plan.
-PREVIEW ALL UNITS.
-Additional unit descriptions for the Current Issues Series that summarize the historical context, student readings, and skill development are available on this MIRO BOARD.
+Additional unit descriptions for the Current Issues Series that summarize the historical context, student readings, and skill development are available on this MIRO board.

 Negotiations about how to respond to climate change at national and international levels have been fraught with political disagreement.
 Colonial history, economic development, resource consumption, and disparities in wealth and power are some of the many controversial topics that dominate discourse about the state of the environment.
 Climate Change and Questions of Justice explores the causes and effects of global warming and delves into questions of who is most responsible for and vulnerable to the changing climate.
 Students grapple with how to respond to climate change at local, national, and international levels in ways that are both effective and fair.
 The unit is divided into three parts.
 Each part includes: